Skip to main content

 2. The data subject lacks capacity to consent but has a legally authorised representative who has consented; or

-4. None of the exemptions set out in the Data Protection Act 2018 apply; or
+4. None of the exemptions set out in the Data Protection Act 2018 apply (see Section 3, Exemptions to the Provision of Information).

 3. Exemptions to the Provision of Information